nodejk/flappyBirdReact/README.md

 First Commit: Working game animation and jump functionality along with initial front page after login.

 Second Commit: Front Page of login with navigation buttons, score board and logic for the game.

+Third Commit: Login, New user Login with personal scoreboard and leader board working.